kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## How This Feeds the Next Lecture

-Business AI raises ethical tension.
+Business AI raises ethical tension
-Scale amplifies harm.
+Scale amplifies harm
 Responsibility becomes explicit

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.